 Conditions for kitesurfing in Phan Rang

 During the high season for kitesurfing in Phan Rang, you can expect 20+ knots of clean wind on a minimum of 85% of days.
+More commonly, however, the wind blows 30 knots or more.
+Average kite sizes during the main season are 5 and 7 meters, and some even choose to ride 4.5 or smaller.
 The wind at My Hoa lagoon is relatively free of strong gusts.

-My Hoa lagoon is heavily affected by the tides at certain times of the year, making it impossible to kite at particular times of day.
+My Hoa lagoon is heavily affected by the tides at certain times of the year, making it impossible to kite at particular times of the day (or week).
 Check with the local schools to find out details of the tides during your visit.

 As for kitesurfing at Ninh Chu Bay: